mmmarinho/ROS2_Tutorial/docs/source/publishers_and_subscribers.rst

 .. warning::

    Unless instructed otherwise, the publisher does **NOT** wait for a subscriber to connect before it to starts publishing the messages.
 As shown in the case above, the first message we received started with `id=3`.
 If we delayed longer to start the publisher, we would have received later messages only.

+Let's close each node with :kbd:`CTRL+C` on each terminal before we proceed to the next tutorial.